DaehanKim/knowledge_type_classification/README.md

 ## To be implemented

- - dropout in the embedding layer
+ - ~dropout in the embedding layer~ --> dropout implemented
- - learning rate scheduling
+ - ~learning rate scheduling~ --> reduceLROnPleateau
  - visdualizing/showing prediction for test instances
  - ensure dataset labels are correct

 ## Initial Result

  ![image](initial_result.PNG)

+## Version Log

+  - Refactored each modules into several files